lulu-cao/my-intro/README.md

 ### Hi, I'm Lulu 👋

-😄 I work as a Full Stack Developer at Dimensional Innovations where I implement web designs and develop CMS and API.
+😄 I work as a Full Stack Developer at Dimensional Innovations where I implement web designs and develop CMS and API for various clients.
+My key clients include Kansas City International Airport, St. Louis Cardinals, Children's Healthcare of Atlanta, and the University of Nebraska.

-🍀 I'm volunteering as TechTalks Co-Director and Coding and Cocktails Curriculum Director for Kansas City Women in Technology, organizing monthly Tech Talks and developing curricula on CSS, JavaScript, and GitHub Action.
-I'm also volunteering for Women Who Code Python Track.
+🍀 I'm volunteering as TechTalks Program Director for Kansas City Women in Technology, connecting with local speakers and sponsors and organizing monthly Tech Talks.
+If you are interested in speaking or sponsoring, please contact me.
+I previously volunteered with them as Coding and Cocktails Curriculum Director, developing curricula on CSS, JavaScript, and GitHub Action.

 🌱 I volunteered for the Code for KC program with KC Digital Drive and completed a [TrashTracker](https://github.com/codeforkansascity/TrashTrackerWebApp) project to track community reports of illegal dumping.